ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 Instead of use ip address directly, we can also define some host aliases in `~/.ssh/config` or `/etc/ssh/ssh_config`, for example:

+> ssh's config can be generated completely through Nix configuration, and this task is left to you.

 ```bash
 › cat ~/.ssh/config